Pawsey-Internships/pawsey-interns-resources/README.md

 #### Posters and Internship Videos :video_camera: :page_facing_up:

 Once onto the web page for the ([Alumni Posters and Intern Videos](https://pawsey.org.au/alumni/)), click on an image of an alumni of interest to inspect their poster and internship video for benchmarking.

-<a name="unintended-consequences"></a>
-#### Unintended Consequences, Diversity and Inclusion Workshop :warning::rainbow_flag:

-We explore what it means to consider unintended consequences resulting from research and industry, the implications this has both in the workplace and in the community, how historical bias can be unintentionally reinforced with data and algorithms, and how we can play our part by championing the principles of diversity and inclusion through our work and in the workplace. ([Unintended Consequences Workshop](https://drive.google.com/file/d/1c1pSSEBmRLViPNQdl2xcR0Lg5kLrmNtG/view?usp=sharing)).

 <a name="domain-specific-knowledge-resources"></a>
 ## Domain-specific knowledge resources :mortar_board::books: